DrDuck2/SoftwareTesting/README.md

 - From [Maven Repository](https://mvnrepository.com/)
   -  selenium-java (version 3.12.0 or later)
   -  testng (version 6.14.3 or later)
-  -  maven-surefire-report-plugin (version 2.22.1 or later)
+  -  maven-surefire-report-plugin (version 3.2.3 or later)
-  -  maven-compiler-plugin (version 3.11.0 or later)
+  -  maven-compiler-plugin (version 3.12.1 or later)

 - For WebDriverManager
   - [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) version 5.6.2 or later

-Dependencies are located in this project inside the pom.xml file.
+Dependencies are located in this project inside the pom.xml file, use the same versions or later.

 ## Getting Started